Almoontasir/Task_Project/README.md

 Note:
-index.php file is in public folder
+index.php file is in the public folder

-There is a crud_test.sql file uploaded in the repository I also uploaded a video link in my assignment mail
+There is a crud_test.sql file uploaded to the repository this id the data base of this project

+I also uploaded a video link in my assignment mail